greg-js/arch-wiki-md-repo/wiki/_content/english/TigerVNC.md

 #### Multi-user mode

-You can use systemd socket activation in combination with [XDMCP](/index.php/Xdmcp "Xdmcp") to automatically spawn VNC servers for each user who attempts to login, so there is no need to set up one server/port per user.
-It uses your display manager to authenticate users and login, so there is no need for VNC passwords.
-The downside is that you cannot leave a session running on the server and reconnect to it later.
-To get this running, first set up [XDMCP](/index.php/Xdmcp "Xdmcp") and make sure whichever display manager you're using is running.
+One can use systemd socket activation in combination with [XDMCP](/index.php/Xdmcp "Xdmcp") to automatically spawn VNC servers for each user who attempts to login, so there is no need to set up one server/port per user.
+This setup uses the display manager to authenticate users and login, so there is no need for VNC passwords.
+The downside is that users cannot leave a session running on the server and reconnect to it later.
+To get this running, first set up [XDMCP](/index.php/Xdmcp "Xdmcp") and make sure the display manager is running.
 Then create:

  `/etc/systemd/system/xvnc.socket`
 ```